manav-loves-cloud/spektra/bestpractices.md

  ![](./images/bst4.png)

-4. **Concatenating Deployment ID in resources**
+## 4. Concatenating Deployment ID in resources.

 As a standard practice when we define any resources in the CloudLabs Template we need to concatenate the deployment ID with a resource.
 The deployment ID (DID) is a unique identification for each deployment that gets assigned to a user.
 For an example if we want to define a VM in the CloudLabs Template or in the ARM/CFT Template we would name it as- VM Name: VM-{GET-DEPLOYMENT-ID}, let's suppose the DID is 1009234 then the VM name would appear as VM-1009234.
 This helps us to uniquely identify the resource & perform any troubleshooting in-case we face any issues.

 In AWS as well while naming the resources in a CloudFormation Template we can associate the DID with the resource which helps us in identifying the resource, here is an example:

             "S3Bucket": {
             "Type": "AWS::S3::Bucket",